raulcostajunior/fludoku_demo/README.md

 A minimalistic demo Flutter application for the [Fludoku](https://pub.dev/packages/fludoku) package.

 The demo allows creating Sudoku puzzles of dimensions `4`, `9`, and `16`, with difficulty degrees ranging from `Easy` to `Hard`.
-It is also supports specifying the timeout for puzzle generation to be `60` seconds, `120` seconds, or `infinite`.
+It also supports specifying the timeout for puzzle generation to be `60` seconds, `120` seconds, or `infinite`.

 Once a puzzle has been generated, it can be solved immediately by tapping the light